Hip (song): Music video and promotion

 The official music video for "Hip" was released on November 14, 2019, through Mamamoo's official YouTube channel.
 The music video went viral and would later become their first to surpass 200 million views, achieving the feat on December 16, 2020.
-As of February 2022, the video has amassed over 321 million views and 4.6 million likes, being the group's highest-viewed video.
+As of August 2024, the video has amassed over 422 million views and 5.3 million likes, being the group's highest-viewed video.
 The official performance video for the song was released on November 18 and has 59 million views as of February 2022.

 Mamamoo first performed "Hip" at their album showcase on November 14, 2019, as reported by The Korea Herald.
 The first televised performance of the song occurred November 15 on KBS Music Bank, followed by performances on MBC Show!
 Music Core on November 16 and SBS Inkigayo on November 17.
 The group performed "Hip" alongside their Queendom finale song "Destiny" at the 2019 V Live Heartbeat Awards.
 They then performed at several year-end festivals and award shows, including the SBS Gayo Daejeon festival on December 4 and the KBS Song Festival on December 27.
 On December 5, they performed a remixed version of the song at the 2019 Mnet Asian Music Awards in Nagoya, Japan.
 With nearly 60 million views and over 1.4 million likes as of September 2021, the official performance video is the most-viewed performance of the ceremony.

 Commercial performance

-The single debuted at number 20 on the Gaon Digital Chart, number two on the component Gaon Download Chart, and number 38 on the component Gaon Streaming Chart for the 46th issued week of 2019.
-It would go on to peak at number four on the Gaon Digital Chart in its third week on the chart.
+The single debuted at number 20 on the Gaon Digital Chart for the 46th issued week of 2019.
+It would go on to peak at number four in its third week on the chart.
 "Hip" would later go on to be certified platinum by the Korea Music & Content Association (KMCA) for surpassing 100 million streams in November 2020, earning the group their second certification after "Starry Night" in 2018.
 Elsewhere in Asia, "Hip" peaked at number 39 in Japan, becoming their first top-40 hit in the region, and at number 14 in Singapore.

 The single debuted at number five on the Billboard World Digital Songs Sales chart, before peaking atop the chart the next week, moving around 2,000 downloads in the United States.
 This made it the group's first song to top the chart and made them the tenth K-pop act (and fourth female act) to top both the World Digital Songs Sales and World Albums charts, doing so with "Hip" (2019) and Purple (2017), respectively.

+According to the Circle Global K-Pop Chart, "Hip" was the 162nd most-streamed K-pop song globally in 2022, three years after its initial release.